96tm/simple-messenger/README.md

 <br>

 # simple-messenger
-A messenger built with Flask.
-Uses WebSocket API (flask-socketio, socket.io), features tiny REST API.
+A client-server messenger built with Flask.
+It uses WebSocket API (flask-socketio, socket.io, gevent as a transport) and features a tiny REST API.
+PostgreSQL or sqlite3 can be used as RDBMS.

 <details>